German Institute for Economic Research

-The German Institute for Economic Research (Deutsches Institut für Wirtschaftsforschung), or, more commonly DIW Berlin, is an economic research institute in Germany, involved in economic research and policy advice.
+The German Institute for Economic Research (Deutsches Institut für Wirtschaftsforschung), or, more commonly DIW Berlin (/de/), is an economic research institute in Germany, involved in economic research and policy advice.
 According to Repec, it is among the top-10 percent of non-profit economic research institutions worldwide.
 Financed with public grants from the Berlin Senate Department for Economics, Technology and Research and the Federal Department for Economics and Technology.
 DIW Berlin was founded in 1925 as the Institute for Business Cycle Research and took its current name in 1943.

 DIW Berlin presents its research results in science journals, within the scope of national and international scientific events as well as at workshops, symposia and colloquia.
 Current economic and structural data, forecasts and advice as well as services in the area of quantitative economics are provided to decision makers in economics and policy and the broad public.
 Furthermore, the research results often meet with a major response in the news media.